hat-open/hat-event/docs/event.rst

 algorithm, Monitor Server is also used for service discovery.
 Each Monitor Component is described with its `info`, that is `Component Information`_.
 One of the properties of component `info` is `data`, through which a component can share some arbitrary information with any other component.
-Event server uses `data` (specified by ``hat-event://monitor_data.yaml#``) to share the following
+Event Server uses `data` (specified by ``hat-event://monitor_data.yaml#``) to share the following
 information: